Click on a subject area to see frequently asked questions and other information.

 Q: What are the prerequisites for English 101?

 A: Students must have an ACT-English score of 20 or above.
 Please encourage students to take the ACT prior to the semester they wish to enroll.
 Scores must be on file at the time of the enrollment visit.
+English Placement Exam scores are not used for concurrent enrollment courses.

 Q: How does a student get retroactive credit for English 101?
 One of mine has an ACT-English score of 31.